Registrer to take part in the studyClick here to register

 What is the DoMore study?

 The DoMore study aims to find new ways to help children and young people with long-term disabilities, who are unable to walk, to move more in their daily routines.
 The programme will be co-designed, by working in partnership with young people who use a wheelchair (aged 12-25), family members of young wheelchair users, professionals and experts.
-They will participate in a series of online workshops involving anonymous online conversations.
-There will also be face to face focus groups.
+They will participate in a series of virtual workshops.
 The researchers plan to include use of technology in the programme we develop together.

 Why is the DoMore study being done?